 Applicants must be graduating seniors or past graduates of New Palestine High School, be in pursuit of or plan to pursue an accredited degree or certification at a post-secondary institution, have been involved in a high school sports program fulfilling a role including, but not limited to, at least one of the following: athlete, team manager, student trainer, and/or cheerleader; and exhibit the desire to better themselves through post-secondary education.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Richard H. Crosser Memorial Scholarship Fund

 Applicants must be graduating seniors of Mt.
 Vernon High School and plan to attend a college or university in the state of Indiana in pursuit of an associate’s or bachelor’s degree in structural engineering, real estate, architecture, building trades drafting, business finance, accounting, or some other field related to building trades.
-See guidebook for a complete list of requirements.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Benjamin Culver Scholarship Endowment Fund